 It’s simple: Run a mile at your 5K pace.
 Rest for two laps (jogging recommended, walking okay).
 Repeat.

-Shoot for four of them at first, and work your way up to six (or eight, which is what this guy who I ran with did.
+Shoot for four of them at first, and work your way up to six (or eight, which is what a guy who I ran with did.
 He was featured in Runner’s World this month!)

 It doesn’t sound terribly exciting or fun, but the stuff that works never is.
 Two laps of rest seems like a lot, but these miles will wear you down.
 After four of these at 6:20 pace, I was finished.
 I’ll blame the 50 and the illness and try again next week.